franck-gaspoz/dotnet-console-app-toolkit/README.md

 - <b>data types</b> related to the system and the environment that provides usefull methods

-- <b>shell commands</b> that allows to run a complete shell, containing the most usefull and usual commands of a traditional shell (dir/ls, cd, rm, mv, find, more, ...)
+- <b>shell commands</b> that allows to run a complete shell, containing the most usefull and usual commands of a traditional shell (dir/ls, cd, rm, mv, find, more, ...), with user session and extensibility (commands modules that can be installed and uninstalled from repositories)

-## Example : the Dot Net Console Toolkit integrated Shell
+## Example : the Dot Net Console Toolkit integrated shell (dnsh)

 <img src="Doc/2020-06-13 02_34_57-Window-github.png"/>